-- If this same infant that was transferred to Hospital B on or before Day 28 is transferred back to Hospital A (even if it's after Day 28), then this infant's record in Hospital A would be updated based on the interventions that was performed at Hospital B using the Readmission Instructions in the current CPQCC Manual.
+- If this same infant that was transferred to Hospital B on or before Day 28 is transferred back to Hospital A (even if it's after Day 28), then this infant's record in Hospital A would be updated based on the interventions that was performed at Hospital B using the Readmission Instructions.

 Q: Does an infant who is admitted from home and never admitted to the NICU (for example, a cardiac kid who didn't declare himself until 3-5 days of life, and has already been discharged from the hospital) qualify for the database?

 A: If the infant was never admitted to the NICU, and is being readmitted from home, the only way it would qualify is for the hyperbilirubinemia.
 You will need to record this infant in the database if the following has also occured: